lf-edge/ekuiper/docs/en_US/api/restapi/ruletest.md

 DELETE /ruletest/{id}
 ```

-Delete the trial run rule, WebSocket will stop the service.
+Delete the trial run rule, SSE will stop the service.